-- Erosion control will be a key priority to reduce the sediment generation, requiring subsequent treatment. - The main erosion and sediment control risks associated with earthworks include: - exposure of bare land (potential dust generation)); - o receiving environments and their associated values; - works within and adjacent to watercourses and wetlands (stream diversions, bridge works, culvert placement); - stockpiling of spoil materials; and - pumping of sediment laden water from excavations. - Key structural measures for sediment control include: - o sediment retention ponds with chemical treatment; - diversion channels; - decanting earth bunds; - silt fences and super silt fences; and - container impoundment systems. - Management of open areas will be critical due to minimise potential for sediment generation.
+- Erosion control will be a key priority to reduce the sediment generation, requiring subsequent treatment. - The main erosion and sediment control risks associated with earthworks include: - exposure of bare land (potential dust generation)); - o receiving environments and their associated values; - works within and adjacent to watercourses and wetlands (stream diversions, bridge works, culvert placement); - o stockpiling of spoil materials; and - o pumping of sediment laden water from excavations. - Key structural measures for sediment control include: - o sediment retention ponds with chemical treatment; - o diversion channels; - o decanting earth bunds; - o silt fences and super silt fences; and - o container impoundment systems. - Management of open areas will be critical due to minimise potential for sediment generation.
 This will be done through prompt stabilisation of areas not actively worked.
 The CWMP provides further detail on this stabilisation trigger. - Progressive stabilisation including seeding, mulching and geotextiles will occur throughout the course of the project to minimise erosion and dust generation.